rqlite/rqlite-js/README.md

   }
 }
 */
-connect(url)
+const api = await connect(url)
-  .then(function onConnect (api) {
-    // You can create your own raw SQL query or use another SQL generator library of your liking. const sql = 'CREATE TABLE foo (id integer not null primary key, name text)' api.table.create(sql)
+// You can create your own raw SQL query or use another SQL generator library of your liking. const sql = 'CREATE TABLE foo (id integer not null primary key, name text)' const res = await api.table.create(sql)
-      .then(function onSuccess (res) {
 // We are given back the entire response object if anything is needed, otherwise
 // the response body has our rqlite data. const results = res.body.results
 // Check the results for an error to make sure we the SQL query did
-        // not generate an error while executing. const error = getError(results)
-        if (error) {
+// not generate an error while executing. const error = getError(results) if (error) {
-          console.error('rqlite results contained an error.', error)
+  console.error('rqlite results contained an error.', error) return
-          return
 }
-        // We are successful and have results to use from our SQL query. console.log('Checkout the rqlite results.', results)
-        console.log('Checkout the rqlite results as plain Js object for app use.', toPlainJs(results)) })
+// We are successful and have results to use from our SQL query. console.log('Checkout the rqlite results.', results) console.log('Checkout the rqlite results as plain Js object for app use.', toPlainJs(results))
-      .catch(function onFailure (err) {
-        console.error('The HTTP client got an HTTP error, there must be something else going on.', err) })
-  })
-  .catch(function onConnectError (err) {
-    console.error('The rqlite-js connect function threw an error.', err) })
 ```

 ## Testing